zsuzsibelteky/book-my-house/README.md

 At this stage of the interview process, you'll be introduced to a very simple Ruby on Rails application, on which you'll have to do a number of exercises.
 Our goal with this is to examine the various skill sets you have.
-Let me just point that out, that you do NOT need to finish all the exercises in order to succeed.
-We'd rather like to learn the way you think, solve problems and your general knowledge on the topic by watching you work, than to just discuss the sheer number of LoC you wrote.
+Let me just point out that you do NOT have to finish all the exercises in order to succeed.
+We'd rather like to learn the way you think, solve problems and your general knowledge on the topic by watching you work, than just discuss the sheer number of LoC you wrote.

 The application you'll be working with today is practically a "guesthouse management app".
 You can book for a specific